SAP-samples/btp-msteams-extend-workflow/tutorial/Step3-Configure-SAP-S4HANA/README.md

 26. Select the **Active** radio button for **SSL** in the section **Logon & Security** and **SSL Client(Anonymous)** in **SSL Certificate** and click **Save**.<br>
 ![Destination](./images/s4/19.png)

-27. Click **Connection Test** to check if the connection to Event Mesh is established successfully.<br>
+27. Click **Connection Test** to check if the connection to SAP Event Mesh is established successfully.<br>
 ![Connection Button](./images/s4/20.png)
 ![Connection Result](./images/s4/21.png)

 #### <ins>Configure the oauth profile<ins>
-In this sub-step, you will configure the OAuth client, which will be used by the destination from **Step 22** to connect to Event Mesh.<br>
+In this sub-step, you will configure the OAuth client, which will be used by the destination from **Step 22** to connect to SAP Event Mesh.<br>

 28. Open transaction **OA2C_CONFIG**, which will open a web application in your browser, and click **Create** to create an OAuth client.<br>
 ![OAuth Create](./images/s4/22.png)